Takakiriy/typrm/README.md

 ### Test using Jest

+- When running tests, place the project folder in `${HOME}/GitProjects/GitHub/typrm/`.
 - Visual Studio Code >> Terminal >> New Terminal >> (1:__shell__ at the left of +) >> Create JavaScript Debug Terminal
 - npm test
     - To debug a particular file, specify part of the file name. e.g. npm test main  #// Debug src/main.test.ts
+    - To debug a particular test function, change `test` to `test.only`
 - Restart the test:
     - Continue button:  #// Run to the end of program
     - Press `f` key in the terminal running `npm test`